If you missed Part 1 on How to Get Started with Baby-Led Weaning, you can still read it here.

 Raise your hand if you love food.
 I know I’ve got both hands up.
 Do feet count?
 If it hasn’t been made crystal clear yet, our little family loves food (pups included).

 So what does this have to do with BLW?
 Gold star question.
 The theory behind this method is that babies are naturally curious beings.
 When they are ready for solids, if we put a couple of pieces of apple, banana or avocado on their highchair and just let them explore, we are speaking to their inner desire to figure things out for themselves.
-Think about it: how often in your life have you not wanted to do something simply because you were forced to.
 By letting baby take the lead at mealtime, you are allowing them to decide what to eat, what they like, and how much to eat.

 In the last post we discussed which foods were best for getting started: simple, soft foods in fist-sized pieces.
-If you have concerns about choking, I suggest reading this NY Times article before getting started.
+If you have concerns about choking, I suggest reading this NY Times article before getting started and also checking out my post on easy first food ideas.
 My sister-in-law, Shannon, who also had great success using this method, told me about these neat self-feeders which are a good medium if you want to try baby-led weaning but are afraid of giving your baby pieces of food.

 Of course when you decide to introduce different foods is totally up to you.
 I’m sure I’m not alone in saying I would do things differently the second time around.